Code of Conduct 2022

 Consult the AML InfoPage for additional information.

-Economic sanctions, laws, regulations and programs administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), as well as similar sanctions programs imposed by other governments and supra-governmental organizations such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:
+Economic sanctions, laws, regulations and programs administered by the United States (including by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC)), as well as similar sanctions programs imposed by other governments and supra-governmental organizations such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:

 - any unauthorized transactions or dealings with any “blocked” or otherwise sanctioned government, entity, security or individual

-- any unauthorized financial transactions involving any embargoed country, territory or region
+- any unauthorized financial transactions involving, or provision of financial services to, any embargoed country, territory or region

 - any transaction or activity that is designed to, or does, evade or avoid applicable sanctions or the Firm’s sanctions compliance controls